8kto/ttrpg-dungeon-battle-sim/Readme.md

 ## Contributions

 Contributions are welcome.
-Code should follow conventions described in [CodeConventions](./CodeConventions.md).
+Code should follow conventions described in [Code Conventions](./CodeConventions.md).

 ### TODO